stackitcloud/terraform-provider-stackit/docs/data-sources/cdn_distribution.md

 <a id="nestedatt--config--backend"></a>
 ### Nested Schema for `config.backend`

+Optional:

+- `geofencing` (Map of List of String) A map of URLs to a list of countries where content is allowed.

 Read-Only:

 - `origin_request_headers` (Map of String) The configured origin request headers for the backend